Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Duolingo and Busuu are two of the most popular language learning programs in the entire world, with each company having millions of monthly active users.
 However, when it comes to deciding which app to use in order to learn a new language, people are often torn due to the similarities between these two companies.
 In this article, we directly compare Busuu and Duolingo by highlighting the main differences between them, so you can better understand which course may be better for your individual needs.

 Given this is a somewhat lengthy comparison, we’ve included jump-to links above for quick navigation.

 In the video above, John (from the TPI team) discusses everything you need to know about each of the language apps from Duolingo and Busuu, including coverage of how they specifically compare.
 For more detail, please continue reading our full written comparison below.

-Now, you may have noticed above that I stated the lessons are fairly similar, and that’s because there are three major differences.
+However, although the lessons are very similar, there are three major differences.
 First, the Busuu lessons incorporate video clips of native speakers into their lessons.
 This is something Duolingo doesn’t do.

 The second difference is that Busuu makes grammar rules and principles more of a priority within its coursework than Duolingo.
-Of all the language apps on the market, Duolingo is about the lightest on grammar.
+Of all the language apps on the market that we’ve reviewed, Duolingo is about the lightest on grammar (except for maybe Memrise).

 The third difference is that Busuu utilizes its entire user base to provide feedback on your verbal and written practice exercises.
 I’ll talk about these three topics in more detail a little later in this comparison.

 Pricing & Subscription Options

 When it comes to pricing and subscription options, the first thing you should know is that both Duolingo and Busuu actually offer free plans.
 However, as you might imagine, the free plans are somewhat restricted.

 In short, they don’t include all of the features and content that Duolingo and Busuu have to offer, and as a result, most people choose to upgrade.